NPS thesis templates and forms - Thesis Processing Office

 BibTeX samples for IEEE (also shown inside .bib file included in template)

-BibTeX for INFORMS style is included in the .bib file of the INFORMS template files.
+BibTeX samples for INFORMS (also shown in the .bib file of the INFORMS template files).